GuangzheWen/web-softwaretools-plain/report/Conclusion.md

 When our team first got together, we all were confused since we were assigned randomly after receiving the resit email.
 Gang advised we could have an online meeting to get familiar with each other.
 But just as Jiangqi once said:" We likely sit around in front of the computers and look at each other, not knowing how to begin in our first meeting."
 Initially we are not likely a team.

 However, team effectiveness is enhanced by daily meeting at the beginning.
-Over time we were getting to know each other, to know what to expect from each other, and to know how to divide the labor and assign tasks.
+Over time, we were getting to know each other, to know what to expect from each other, and to know how to divide the labor and assign tasks.
 Through this process, we begin to operate as a team instead of a collection of individuals.

 Although we cannot organize daily meeting as planned because of the fact it will affect our normal work progress, we still try our best to have regular meeting which is recorded by Gang in [Process](https://github.com/GuangzheWen/web-softwaretools-plain/blob/main/report/Process.md).